 Solo project of thee Andrew Zukerman picks up where his work in Gastric Female Reflex leaves off.
 Tongue-in-cheek tape collage delivered at Sam Kinison speeds.
 No sound is sacred, no sample is left unturned.
 New-classical pop-schizophrenia.

-The four men of Gay (Neil Rankin, Paul Erlichman, Tom Avis, Cameron Michael Murray) came together in order to make art-rock in the same vein as Roxy Music, Brian Eno, and Orange Juice, have been a faithful staple of the Pleasence label since the beginning.
+The four men of Gay (Neil Rankin, Paul Erlichman, Tom Avis, Cameron Michael Murray) who came together in order to make art-rock in the same vein as Roxy Music, Brian Eno, Orange Juice, have been a faithful staple of the Pleasence label since the beginning.
 What stated with the gritty jangle of their first 7", before moving into their 12" post-punk collaboration with Sexy Merlin, has now embraced a grander vision with a concert hall sized prog-pop LP.

 Minimal "druidic psych" from Toronto's nocturnal trio of witchy women.
 HBF channel Nico's dark femme-pop by way of The Raincoats' brooding post-punk.
 Mystic chanting, tribal seance, bottled black magic.